-Purpose of this guidance
+About this guidance

 Nothing in this guidance affects the legal obligations of local authorities with regard to health and safety, public health and their responsibilities under the Equality Act 2010.
-Local authorities must continue to adhere to all such duties when implementing this guidance.

 Key context (including revised strategic framework)